Differentially Henselian Fields: Introduction

 In \cite{SanchezTressl2020} and \cite{SanchezTressl2023}, Le\'on-S\'anchez and Tressl introduce and study the class of \emph{differentially large fields}, which are large fields equipped with a derivation which satisfies a certain existential closure condition, i.e. a differential field $(K, \delta)$ is differentially large if and only if for every differential field extension $(L, \partial)$ such that $K$ is existentially closed in $L$, $(K, \delta)$ is existentially closed in $(L, \partial)$.
 In this paper, we consider a similar notion for henselian valued fields: we say that a valued-differential field $(K, v, \delta)$ is \emph{differentially henselian} if it is (nontrivially) henselian as a pure valued field, and for any valued-differential field extension $(L, w, \partial)$ of $(K, v, \delta)$, if $(K, v)$ is existentially closed in $(L, w)$ as pure valued fields, then $(K, v, \delta)$ is existentially closed in $(L, w, \partial)$ as valued-differential fields (Later Definition \ref{dh_field_defn}).
 We will only consider the case of characteristic 0 fields equipped with a single derivation.

-Differentially henselian fields are examples of differential fields with a \emph{generic derivation} as studied by Guzy, Cubides Kovacsics and Point in \cite{GuzyPoint2010} and \cite{CubidesPoint2019}, i.e. they are precisely the henselian valued fields satisfying the axiom scheme (DL) (Theorem \ref{dh_equiv_model_DH_thm}).
-We also show that they coincide with the models of the theory (UC') as introduced by Guzy in \cite{Guzy2006} as an valued-differential field analogue for the uniform companion theory (UC) constructed by Tressl for pure differential fields.
+Differentially henselian fields are examples of differential fields with a \emph{generic derivation} as studied by Guzy, Cubides Kovacsics and Point in \cite{GuzyPoint2010} and \cite{CubidesPoint2019}, i.e. they are precisely the henselian valued fields equipped with a derivation satisfying the axiom scheme (DL) (Theorem \ref{dh_equiv_model_DH_thm}).
+We also show that they coincide with the models of the theory ($\UC'$) as introduced by Guzy in \cite{Guzy2006} as an valued-differential field analogue for the uniform companion theory (UC) constructed by Tressl for pure differential fields.

 In this paper, we will establish a wide variety of results concerning the class of differentially henselian fields.
 In Section \ref{section_existential_lifting}, we show that a certain `existential lifting' property can be lifted from the level of valued fields to valued-differential fields.
 An important byproduct of this is the Relative Embedding Theorem (\ref{relative_embedding_thm}), which we use to establish a number of results in the following sections.